openshift-labs/learn-katacoda/subsystems/container-internals-lab-2/intro.md

 - Internalize the difference between base images and multi-layered images
 - Understand the full URL to an image/repository
 - Command a complete understanding of what is inside of a container image
-- Use layers appropriately in your architecure and design
+- Use layers appropriately in your architecture and design

 ## Video
-This video will give you a background to all of the concepts in this lab
+This video will give you a background to all of the concepts in this lab.

 <iframe width="640" height="480" src="https://www.youtube.com/embed/P5NaEXmJuWo" frameborder="0" allowfullscreen  style="position: relative;"></iframe>